 Why I chose Surrey

 I’ve always wanted to work with children.
 I pursued a couple of different jobs after college, but as time went on my priorities changed and I decided I'd rather have a career that helped people directly.
-That's when I found the child nursing course at Surrey.
+That's when I found the children's nursing course at Surrey.

 My clinical placements